inkVerb/VIP/501/Lesson-12.md

       >
 ```

-*Note `xsi:noNamespaceSchemaLocation` has one XSD locations, "schema.xsd" is local*
+*Note `xsi:noNamespaceSchemaLocation` has one XSD location, "schema.xsd" is local*

 *We just used XSD with namespace*